Diseases We Treat

 *Pregnancy (not all pregnant women experience it).

-*Suffering from cancer.
+*Suffer from cancer.

 *Obesity.

-*Age over 40 years (In certain circumstances).
+*Age over 40 years (Under certain circumstances).

 *Orthopedic surgery (Hip or knee).

-*Long trips (more than 4 hours or more than 5000 km) by any means of transport.
-(Economy class syndrome).
+*Long trips (more than 4 hours or more than 5,000 km) by any means of transport.
+(Economy Class Syndrome).

 *Multiple fractures.